stellar/stellar-protocol/core/cap-concurrent-txs.md

-The `TransactionResultCode` `txDUPLICATE` is introduced because other result codes semantics do not fit the case where the `ledgerBounds` are valid but a transaction is valid.
+The `TransactionResultCode` `txDUPLICATE` is introduced because other result codes semantics do not fit the case where the `ledgerBounds` are valid, there is no sequence number, but a transaction is invalid due to replay.
 When a duplicate transaction is submitted with the protocol today it will likely receive a `txBAD_SEQ` result code, however in this case the sequence number is zero or not set.